 sudo ufw app list

-This will display a list of all the available application profiles.
-It’s important to remember that the list of applications may vary depending on what software you have installed on your system.
+The list of applications may vary depending on what software you have installed on your system.
+Web servers like Nginx and Apache add their own profiles.

 One helpful feature of UFW application profiles is getting more information about a specific profile.
 To do this, run the following command:

-sudo ufw app info [application]
+sudo ufw app info OpenSSH

 Enable IPv6 on UFW